Unbounded Algebraic Derivators: Description of smashing localizations

 \section{Description of smashing localizations}

-\begin{cosa} As an application of the framework provided by the derivator, we place ourselves in the following situation.
+\begin{cosa} As an application of the framework given by the homological derivator, we place ourselves in the following situation.
 Let $A$ be a commutative noetherian ring.
 We will denote by $A\md$ its category of modules.
-We will use the notation $\PDD_{\!\!A} := \PDD_{\!\!A\md}$ from now on. \end{cosa}
+We will continuously use all along the section the properties of the derivator $\PDD_{\!\!A\md}$. \end{cosa}

 \begin{cosa} \textbf{Localizing subcategories.} For a triangulated category $\ST$ possessing coproducts, a triangulated subcategory stable for coproducts is called a localizing subcategory.